What Are Derivative Contracts?

 Derivative contracts are agreements that all parties are expected to adhere to.
 You may want to consult with a legal and/or financial expert when looking into these types of contracts, since it's always important to fully understand the terms and conditions in the agreement before you sign.

 If you need help with derivative contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.